top of page

 Colorado River Basin Tribal Coalition

-Several tribal leaders have come together to create the Colorado River Basin Tribal Coalition (initially named the Tribal Leaders Forum).
-The intent, as explained in the letter launching the Coalition, is to (1) create a place where leaders from all 30 sovereign tribes in the basin can come together, exchange information, and build consensus on shared interests; and (2) advance a whole-basin approach to water management in the Colorado River system.
-The Coalition operates as an ad hoc association of tribal leaders.
-All 30 tribes are invited to participate and contribute to the shared efforts.
-The Coalition is guided by a Leadership Team and an Advisory Team, and is facilitated by the Water & Tribes Initiative.
-See additional materials on the Resources Page.
+Several Tribal leaders created the Colorado River Basin Tribal Coalition (BTC) in 2021 to (1) create a place where leaders from all 30 sovereign Tribes in the basin can come together, exchange information, and build consensus on shared interests; and (2) advance a whole-basin approach to water management in the Colorado River system.
+The BTC operates as an ad hoc collection of Tribal leaders, staff, and advisors.
+All 30 Tribes are invited to participate and contribute to the shared efforts.
+The BTC is guided by an Advisory Team, and is facilitated by WTI.
+In addition to regular meetings of the Advisory Team and periodic meetings of Tribal leaders, the BTC has produced the following joint letters.

 Colorado River Basin Tribal Coalition